 Application to appeal Partial Awards - Bases for Appeal under s.
 80 (jurisdiction), s.
 90 (serious irregularity), s.91 (point of law) - Stay of Arbitration Pending Appeal - Whether court has power to stay Arbitration pending appeal - Considerations relating to the grant of a stay of arbitral proceedings under the Act - Security for Costs of Appeal, s.
-92(6) of Act - Principles relating to security for costs under the Arbitration Act - Leave to serve interrogatories - Interim measures available under the Arbitration proceedings - Whether stay pursuant to appeal should be treated as discrete aspect of litigation for the purposes of costs - Deductions for partial success.
+92(6) of Act - Principles relating to security for costs under the Arbitration Act - Leave to serve interrogatories - Interim measures available under the Arbitration Act - Statutory Interpretation - Leave to appeal on points of law -Costs - Principles, arbitration proceedings - Whether stay pursuant to appeal should be treated as discrete aspect of litigation for the purposes of costs - Deductions for partial success.